 - Garnish with cilantro before serving.

-- Cut veggies for the jalfrezi into similar-sized pieces, preferably long slices or chunky squares.
-You want the vegetables to retain their texture, shape and individual flavor.
+- Cut the veggies into similar-sized pieces, preferably long slices or chunky squares.
+The veggies should retain their texture, shape and individual flavor so don't chop them too small.

 - Adding cashew or pistachio or pumpkin seed cream will mellow the sauce a bit and will add restaurant-style flavor to this dish, so be sure to add it.